Yota Tsuji

 Close

-Tsuji is the winner of the 2024 New Japan Cup, is a one-time NEVER Openweight 6-Man Tag Team Champion with Bushi and Hiromu Takahashi, a one-time IWGP Heavyweight Champion, and two-time IWGP Global Heavyweight Champion.
+Tsuji is the winner of the 2024 New Japan Cup, is a one-time NEVER Openweight 6-Man Tag Team Champion with Bushi and Hiromu Takahashi, a two-time IWGP Heavyweight Champion, and two-time IWGP Global Heavyweight Champion.
 During his excursion to Mexico, he wrestled for partner promotion Consejo Mundial de Lucha Libre (CMLL) under the mononym Yota.
 On Fantastica Mania tours, he performs under the ring name Philip Marlowe Jr., his alter ego inspired by the fictional detective Philip Marlowe.

 Early life